lch0828/Toolkit/README.md

 4.xlrd
 5.openpyxl

-Simply run the MainInterface.py while making sure ExcelFunc is in the same path.
+Simply run the MainInterface.py while making sure ExcelFunc.py is in the same path.